Hurry Up This Way Again

 "Hurry Up This Way Again" is a song originally recorded by The Stylistics.
-It reached #18 in the U.S. R&B chart.
+It reached No. 18 on the U.S. R&B chart.
 The track was written by Cynthia Biggs and Dexter Wansel in 1980.
-It has been covered by Phyllis Hyman on her album, Forever With You; and sampled in the song, "Politics As Usual" by Jay-Z, on his debut album, Reasonable Doubt.
+It was covered by Phyllis Hyman for her album, Forever with You, and sampled in the song, "Politics as Usual", by Jay-Z from his debut album, Reasonable Doubt.

 Other versions have been recorded by Regina Belle, Nick Colionne, Will Downing, Terri Gore, Walter Beasley and Patrice Rushen.